mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed shorts and lecture on OOPs concepts like inheritance and all.

 **Thoughts**: Should have studied during college lectures too since classes are online.

+## Day 36 & 37: May 21-22, Wed-Thrus

+**Today's Progress**: Took 2 days to complete pset of python object oriented programming or P.O.O.P